 I conduct research in computational molecular biology with a particular interest on RNA structural bioinformatics and cheminformatics.
-I also develop applications of crowdsourcing and human-computing techniques to bioinformatics, a field of research I contributed to pionneer with the citizen science video game Phylo DNA Puzzles and more recently with the DNA Puzzles project.
+I also develop applications of crowdsourcing and human-computing techniques to bioinformatics, a field of research I contributed to pioneer with the citizen science video game Phylo DNA Puzzles and more recently with the DNA Puzzles project.

 3480 University Street, Room 318